 Member as known to be not true.

-The only case is from a rural area north of Hong Kong that had no medical
+The only case that can be found in the literature is from a rural area north of Hong Kong that had no medical

 personnel, no hospital no clinic in the 80s.
-One other source of NON-hep,
+One other source of but - NON-hep,

 infection has been documented by a lone actor (#A) of mixing tattoo ink having used